tmakatos/qemu/docs/devel/vfio-user.rst

    (an extremely frequent event as every I/O submission requires a write to BAR0), found right after the NVMe registers in BAR0.

+Device-Specific Regions
+"""""""""""""""""""""""

+A device can define regions additional to the standard ones (e.g. PCI indexes 0-8).
+This is achieved by including a VFIO_REGION_INFO_CAP_TYPE capability in the region info reply of a device-specific region.
+Such regions are reflected in ``struct vfio_device_info.num_regions``.
+Thus, for PCI devices this value can be equal to, or higher than, VFIO_PCI_NUM_REGIONS.

 Interrupts
 ^^^^^^^^^^
 The client uses VFIO_USER_DEVICE_GET_IRQ_INFO messages to query the server for